IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 Current Stage:
 - Prediction is terrible
 - Use of sinusoidal activation functions does not help
 - Will attempt to scale initial conditions and output variables: theta, theta_dot, x, x_dot.

+# UPDATES: 1/7/2025 #
+Tasks in past week:
+1. Restructure Neural Network to properly set up training loop for predicting driving_force.
+Run a few tests to ensure propor structure is achieved before actively improving the NN.
+2. Read experimental paper and summarize insights

+## Restructured NN training based on feedback from previous meeting: ##
+- Simplified to using only 1 equation first (for x only)
+- Generated training data for x, x_dot, x_ddot and driving_force by using a single set of fixed initial conditions.
+Training data obtained from solutions of ODE.
+- Inputs to NN are x, x_dot, x_ddot.
+- Inserted ODE solver for predicted driving force into training loop.
+Found losses for ODE solution.
+- Some issues with shapes
+- Result: High numerical instability.
+Losses are too huge to produce plots.

+## Insights from Experiment Paper ##